Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 }
 ```

-I'm very satisfied with this setup.
+I'm much more satisfied with this setup.
 We were able to drop the generic arguments entirely, while maintaining the same signature and type safety as before.
-Again, from the top-level view this may look as if the generic arguments were somehow inferred from the expected return type.
+Again, from a high-level perspective this may look as if the generic arguments were somehow inferred from the expected return type.

 However, you may have noticed that there's a bug in the implementation.
 If the types of `TOk` and `TError` are the same, there's an ambiguity as to which state `DelayedResult<T>` actually represents.